 You don't need to pay someone to tell you how that's done, no matter how much some people may tell you that you do.
 It's not rocket science.
 Just jump in.
 You'll get it.
 If you need some advice about what works and what doesn't, there are more free resources dedicated to offering advice on this kind of stuff than you could hope to read in a lifetime.

-Making a Living in Music is Possible
+Making a Living Is Possible